 Is there a time for youth engagement?
 Recently I was leading a workshop when a parent asked me that question.
 I answered by explaining that engagement happens from the youngest years and onward.
-Here’s a section from my youth engagement writings about the topic of engaging infants and children.
+Here are some of my thoughts.

 When an infant “goo-goos” at you, listen to them.
 They will learn that when they speak, their voice has impact.
 Listening to a child’s voice is the first step of the Cycle of Youth Engagement.
 It is also important to give young infants your undivided attention for at least short periods of your day.
 This shows young children that their presence and activity is important enough for you to stop your day and be with them.